allfoxwy/UnitXP_SP3/README.md

 This behavior would not crash the game or cause Lua error as callback is encapsulated by a pcall() ignoring error.

 However, consider that we are making an AddOn for Warrior Revenge, we might set `local revengeAvailable = true` then `arm` a 5-seconds Timer for later `revengeAvailable = false`.
 During this 5 seconds, we used Revenge and got another Block.
 At this point we should `disarm` the former Timer and `arm` a new one.
-The problem araise: it is possiable the old Timer already put its callback in [in execution queue](#onupdate-and-timer) before we `disarm` it.
+The problem araise: it is possible the old Timer already put its callback in [in execution queue](#onupdate-and-timer) before we `disarm` it.
 The solution is that `timer ID` would not be reused so we could double check the `timer ID` to make sure we are acting on the new Timer.

 Beware that the timer is running in a separated thread so game's `/reload` would NOT disarm a repeating timer.
 AddOns need to take care of their own repeating timer in `PLAYER_LOGOUT` or `PLAYER_LEAVING_WORLD` event and call `disarm` method to shut down cleanly.